-Our project 'The One Hundred Year Heritage of the First World War for Wimborne and East Dorset' is part funded by a £56,100 grant from Heritage Lottery Fund.
-Our aim is to uncover the history and the stories of those who lived in our area a century ago.
+Our project 'The One Hundred Year Heritage of the First World War for Wimborne and East Dorset' ran from 2014-2019 and was funded by a £56,100 grant from the Heritage Lottery Fund.
+Our aim was to uncover the history and the stories of those who lived in our area a century ago.

-In addition to the men who served, we want to know about the roles played in the war by women and children.
+In addition to the men who served, we wanted to know about the roles played in the war by women and children.
 How many East Dorset women stepped forward to fill the traditional male roles, working in factories, as VAD's and nurses, and in horticulture, agriculture and with livestock?
-The war could not have been won without their input, we want to find out about these women and tell there story too.
+The war could not have been won without their input and we wanted to find out about these women and tell their story too.

-Our final area for research is how our environment changed.
+Our final area for research was how our environment changed.
 Where were the army camps in the area?
 Did we have Prisoners of War working on our local farms?
 Which houses were used as hospitals or convalescence homes?
 Did the army billet any soldiers locally?
 Were there any airfields in East Dorset?
-What happended to the large estates, did they fall into decline during the conflict?
+What happened to the large estates, did they fall into decline during the conflict?

-To make sure that the precious photographs, letters, diaries, postcards, medals and other links to the First World War are recorded we aim, with the owners permission of course, to take digital photographs of the artefacts and memorabilia and ensure these are recorded, firstly on our own database, (see menu bar) and by the end of the project shared with the 'Lives of the First World War' Imperial War Museum digital project ensuring all information can be preserved for future generations.
+To make sure that the precious photographs, letters, diaries, postcards, medals and other links to the First World War are recorded we worked with the local community to take digital photographs of the artefacts and memorabilia they shared with us to ensure these are recorded, firstly on our own database, (see menu bar) and shared with the 'Lives of the First World War' Imperial War Museum digital project ensuring all information can be preserved for future generations.

-Some of the stories, research and information we collect will be told through drama workshops, and educational resources for schools.
-In addition we aim to present our research findings in two seminars to add to the academic knowledge and understanding of the First World War.
+Some of the stories, research and information we collected were told through sell out drama and film productions, exhibitions and educational resources for schools (available on our main website: www.museumofeastdorset.co.uk).
+In addition we presented our research findings at two conferences to add to the academic knowledge and understanding of the First World War.